olsonb97/quickparse/README.md

 5. **Begin Parsing**: Start the parsing process.
 Quickparse will first analyze the reference logs to establish a baseline, then parse the target logs and compare the findings, highlighting any deviations or matches.
 6. **Review the Report**: Analyze the generated report to see detailed comparisons, matches, and deviations between the target logs and the reference logs.
 7. **Save Results**": The options to save the parsed information as txt, log, yaml, json, and xml are available.

+## CLI Usage Instructions
+1. Run the command "pip install ." from the directory to install `quickparse` as a working command.
+2. Use command `quickparse /path/to/pattern_file /path/to/target_directory` to parse a pattern_file against a directory.
+3. For comparison mode, add the `-r /path/to/reference_directory` or `--reference /path/to/reference_directory`

 ## Pattern Files